naumovakotya/naumovakotya/README.md

 I am a mathematician and software developer with a background in psychology.
 My dream is to improve the quality of people's lives by applying DS skills in the brain study.
 I build connections between natural and artificial intelligence.

-For about year I have been enjoying sea sunsets in Georgia.
+For the past few years I have been enjoying sea sunsets in Georgia.

 ---